catai9/cards/contact.md

 ---

-I'd love to hear from you and I'm available for consulting work.
+I'd love to hear from you about possible internships, freelance consulting work, or even a simple coffee chat!